-For instance, if an employee comes to you with a health problem that is affecting her work, do you tell her manager?
-If you know that an employee is getting laid off next week, and she mentions in the line at the cafeteria that she's putting an offer down on a new house, what should you say?
-These are problems that come up frequently in HR.
+For instance, if an employee comes to you with a health problem that is affecting his or her work, do you tell their manager?
+If you know that an employee is getting laid off next week, and he or she mentions while waiting in the line at the cafeteria that they are putting an offer down on a new house, what should you say?
+These are the type of problems that come up frequently in HR.
 You need to know how to handle them.

 Firing is much more complicated than saying, “Today is your last day.”
-The goal in firing an employee is to have that person leave the company and move on with her life.
+The goal of firing an employee is to have that person leave the company and move on with their life.
 A good HR manager understands the second half of that.

 A bad one only understands the first half.
 You need to know how to stay legally compliant, fair, and compassionate, but also think through the possible legal implications of every action.
 You need to know what to say and how to say it, and how to support a manager through a termination.

-Learning each one of these skills requires their own book.
-None of them are easy and no one enters an HR job with the ability to do all of them well.
+Learning each one of these skills requires more than a book or a class will teach you.
+None of them are easy, and no one enters an HR job with the ability to do all of them well.
 But, to succeed in human resources, these are a few of the skills you need to work on and (hopefully) perfect.
 If you can do this, you'll become a great HR manager—and isn't this what all HR people strive to achieve?